arv-anshul/ineuron-project-docs-template/docs/markdowns/Architecture.md

 1. **User Interface (UI):** The UI component handles user interactions and provides a user-friendly interface for inputting required information and getting predictions.
 2. **Application Layer:** The Application Layer serves as the intermediary between the UI and the backend components.
 It processes user inputs, performs data validation, and orchestrates the flow of information.
 3. **Back-End Services:** The Back-End Services encompass various functionalities required for the prediction process, such as data ingestion, data transformation, data validation, model training, and model prediction.
-4. **Machine Learning Model:** The Machine Learning Model component is responsible for predicting the /*[[Unknown]]*/ based on the input data.
+4. **Machine Learning Model:** The Machine Learning Model component is responsible for predicting the {[Unknown]} based on the input data.
 It utilizes trained models, algorithms, and statistical techniques to make accurate predictions.
 5. **Data Storage:** The Data Storage component stores the input data, predictions, and other relevant information.
 It can include databases, file systems storage solutions.

 ### 3. Communication Protocols